tpetmanson/nematus/README.md

 NEMATUS
 -------

+NB!
+This is a fork of the original repository with goal to make it work with Python3.4+ .

 Attention-based encoder-decoder model for neural machine translation

 This package is based on the dl4mt-tutorial by Kyunghyun Cho et al. ( https://github.com/nyu-dl/dl4mt-tutorial ).